ammar-homaida-statistics/easystatisticsacademy/foundations/statistical-questions/index.md

 &nbsp;   </ul>

 &nbsp;   <p>

-&nbsp;     These questions cannot be answered with a single observation

-&nbsp;     and require data collected over multiple cases.
+&nbsp;     These questions cannot be answered with a single observation and require data collected over multiple cases.

 &nbsp;   </p>